zaoyang/30-days-of-web-development/day-09/day-09.cq.md

 Play around with the color-picker and experiment with the different colors and color types.

 There is a lot you can do with the Styles pane and CSS.
 When you eventually find yourself problem-solving or trying to modify CSS for a project, the Styles pane will become one of your most powerful tools.

+### What's next?

 Tomorrow, we'll look at how to add CSS to an HTML file.